Cake theory

 Cake theory (蛋糕论 (蛋糕論, dàngāo lùn)) is a metaphor about economic development and the redistribution of wealth in the political discourse of China.
 It emerged in 2010 as problems with an increased wealth gap became gradually more apparent.
-If economic development is seen as analogous to baking a cake, one side of the debate suggests that development should focus on 'dividing the cake more fairly,' while the other says development should be focused on 'baking a bigger cake.'
+If economic development is seen as analogous to baking a cake, one side of the debate suggests that development should focus on "dividing the cake more fairly (fair cake-cutting)", while the other says development should be focused on "baking a bigger cake (growing the pie)".

 Synopsis

-Thirty years of economic growth in China has resulted in higher standards of living and a substantial growth in national income, but also led to a widening wealth gap and a host of associated social problems.
-Conflicts are emerging between the 'haves' and 'have-nots' of society.
+Thirty years of economic growth in China has resulted in higher standards of living and a substantial growth in national income, but also led to a widening wealth gap and associated social problems.
+Conflicts are emerging between the haves and have-nots of society.
 The nouveau riche are seen as variously the beneficiaries of their hard work and enterprising character under the new market economy, or as cheaters of the system and inheritors of unfair privilege.
-At the 2010 National People's Congress, Premier Wen Jiabao remarked that "we must develop our economy to make the cake that is prosperity bigger, but also use a reasonable system to distribute the cake fairly."
+At the third session of the 11th National People's Congress, then-Premier Wen Jiabao remarked that "we must develop our economy to make the cake that is prosperity bigger, but also use a reasonable system to distribute the cake fairly."

-To deal with the increasingly sharp conflicts between different interest groups, the Communist Party of China was said to have split ideologically over the "cake issue".
+To deal with the increasingly sharp conflicts between different interest groups, the Chinese Communist Party was said to have split ideologically over the "cake issue".
 On one side, orthodox communists suggest that the solution is to focus on distributing the wealth while pursuing higher growth ("dividing the cake"), while reformers and liberals suggest that the solution is to pursue continued growth and worry about dividing the wealth once the material wealth threshold is reached ("baking a bigger cake").

-The ideological cleavage surfaced publicly in a war of words in late 2011, when Guangdong party chief Wang Yang stated that "one must bake a bigger cake first before dividing it."
+The ideological cleavage surfaced publicly in a war of words in late 2011, when then-Chinese Communist Party Committee Secretary for Guangdong province Wang Yang stated that "one must bake a bigger cake first before dividing it."
 Wang said that "continued economic development" must take precedence over all other tasks.
-In response, Chongqing party chief Bo Xilai remarked, "Some people think [...] that one must bake a large cake before dividing it; but this is wrong in practice.
+In response, then-CCP Committee Secretary for Chongqing Bo Xilai remarked, "Some people think [...] that one must bake a large cake before dividing it; but this is wrong in practice.
 Because if the distribution of the cake is unfair, those who make the cake won't feel motivated to bake it; therefore we can't bake a bigger cake."